 Land emissivity changes were estimated as follows.
-A global monthly mean emissivity database, the Combined ASTER and MODIS Emissivity over Land (CAMEL v003) has recently been released Borbas et al. (2018).
-We matched the tile centers to the database for the 20×12 months spanning our 2002/09 - 2022/08 time period, and computed the emissivity trends over land; the results (not shown here) were on the order of -1×10^{-4} and $+3\times10^{-4}$ in the 800-960 cm-1 and 1100-1250 cm-1 regions respectively, averaged over the land observations.
+A global monthly mean emissivity database, the Combined ASTER and MODIS Emissivity over Land (CAMEL v003) has recently been released (Borbas et al., 2018).
+We matched the tile centers to the database for the $20 \times 12$ months spanning our 2002/09 - 2022/08 time period, and computed the emissivity trends over land; the results (not shown here) were on the order of $-1 \times 10^{-4}$ and $+3\times10^{-4}$ in the 800-960 cm-1 and 1100-1250 cm-1 regions respectively, averaged over the land observations.
 For each tile the $K{emissivity}(\nu) \frac{d}{dt} \epsilon(t)$ term was estimated by running SARTA with the default emissivity, then differencing with the SARTA output obtained when the emissivity trends were added on.
-Averaged over the planet, the spectral changes arising from these emissivity changes were much smaller than the spectral trends seen in Figure 3, about -0.001 K yr-1 between 800-960 cm-1 and about +0.002K yr-1 on the 1100-1250 cm-1 region (which we do not use in our retrieval, since many of the channels are synthetic and the real channels are drifting (Strow et al., 2021)).
+Averaged over the planet, the spectral changes arising from these emissivity changes were much smaller than the spectral trends seen in Figure 3, about $-0.001 \text{ K yr}^{-1}$ between 800-960 cm-1 and about +0.002 $\rm K~\rm yr^{-1}$ on the 1100-1250 $\rm cm^{-1}$ region (which we do not use in our retrieval, since many of the channels are synthetic and the real channels are drifting Strow et al. (2021)).
 The land only results were roughly three times these magnitudes.
 Using these emissivity jacobians on the left hand side of Equation 6 and running the retrieval on the adjusted spectral trends over land, resulted in about at most 0.01 K increases to the zonally averaged surface temperature changes over land; zonally averaged these largest differences were at about 40°N to 60°N and -25°S to +15°N, due to emissivity decreases; the 20°N to +35°N region which included the Sahara and swathes of Asia, had emissivity increases but the averaged-over-land temperature decreases were small, as there were offsetting emissivity increases in other land areas at the same latitudes.
 We did not pursue the impact of these emissivity changes further as the CAMEL database is affected by the stability of the MODIS data, and our results below will not include accounting for changes in land emissivity.

-7 Results
+6 Results

 The trends retrieved in the previous section using simulated radiance trends show that the retrieval package is working as expected.
-Here we apply our retrieval to observed AIRS L1C radiance trends and discuss the retrieved AIRS_RT geophysical trends to those computed directly from the ERA5/MERRA2 model fields and AIRS L3/CLIMCAPS L3 products.
+Here we apply our retrieval to observed AIRS L1C radiance trends and compare the retrieved AIRS\RT geophysical trends to those computed directly from the ERA5/MERRA2 model fields and AIRS L3/CLIMCAPS L3 products.
 We will have an expectation that since the simulated radiance trends had no noise added to them, the uncertainty in the spectral rates was lower than the actual observed spectral uncertainty; this will lead to larger uncertainties and/or errors in our retrieval using observed radiance trends.

-We will make most comparisons against NWP models and L3 products in the context of averages over the descending/night (N) and ascending/day (D) data since the MERRA2 (and GISS) datasets are only available as a D/N average; the reader is referred to the Appendix where we show a few of the D-N differences.
+We will make most comparisons against NWP models Most of the comparisons against reanalysis model fields and L3 products will be made in the context of averages over the descending/night (N) and ascending/day (D) data observations since the MERRA2 (and GISS) datasets are only available as a D/N average; the reader is referred to the Appendix where we show a few of the D-N differences.
 The results are shown in the order of surface/column trends (surface temperature and column water), followed by zonal averages of the atmospheric temperature and fractional water vapor trends.
+We also refer the reader to Appendix B which presents an interpretation of these geophysical trend comparisons, using trends in radiance spectral space.

-7.1 Skin Temperature trends
+6.1 Skin Temperature trends